 Entry to Kindergarten in September is a gradual process.
 Schools provide information about the gradual entry process.

 Children and teachers go outside in all kinds of weather – dressing for the weather is important.
-Unless there is a medical reason, for the safety of children and educators, independence in toileting is required in Kindergarten.
+Unless there is a medical reason, for the safety of children and educators, independence in toileting is encouraged before starting Kindergarten.
 This means the child is free of diapers and pull ups, determines his/her own needs and completes toileting independently.
 Check the Halton Region website regarding common parenting challenges including toileting.